hrydgard/ppsspp-site/docs/development/ppsspp-internals/atrac.md

 A lot of the below applies to both Atrac3+ and Atrac3 - the same library is used.
 Some details differ though like frame sizes, auxiliary data in the file, etc (Atrac3+ doesn't have any).

+Actually, this work ended up resulting in a full solution, that seems to work 100%.
+But I'm leaving this up anyway.

 ## History of sceAtrac emulation

 We first started by using an external library, which required buffering up audio in memory in order to decode, rather than feeding a decoder individual packets.
 This is bad because we had to fake a lot of the behavior.